put an end to homelessness in stockport Click here

 All my previous experiences within these roles now provides a positive contribution to my role at The Wellspring .I’m strong believer in equality, advocacy and empowering our service users.
 The dynamics of our team and our ethos helps to achieve greater outcomes for everyone.

-My name is Kirstie Wood, I am the drug and alcohol support worker at the wellspring.
+My name is Kirstie Wood, I am a Project worker who also provides drug and alcohol support at the wellspring.
 Being a former service user myself I have first hand knowledge of the wide variety of services that the Wellspring offers.

 I myself have lived a life entrenched in substance abuse, crime and homelessness.
 I am now in a position to show the same love, support, understanding and compassion that I was once shown.
 Helping people to believe in themselves and turn their lives around so that they can become confident and productive members of society.